filecoin-project/rust-fil-proofs/README.md

-# Filecoin Proving Subsystem (FPS)
+# Filecoin Proving Subsystem

-The **Filecoin Proving Subsystem** provides the storage proofs required by the Filecoin protocol.
+The **Filecoin Proving Subsystem** (or FPS) provides the storage proofs required by the Filecoin protocol.
 It is implemented entirely in Rust, as a series of partially inter-dependent crates – some of which export C bindings to the supported API.

 There are currently several different crates: